Blog

 Why their site is excellent:

-• The homepage showcases their motto; We build hope.
-WE BUILDON, alongside a video slider that displays the videos of their work and the community they have worked for.
+• The homepage showcases their motto: Ignite change, Invest in hope, alongside a video slider that displays the videos of their work and the community they have worked for.

 • It offers multilingual support that distinguishes this site from other nonprofit websites.
-Also, two highlighted call-to-actions, JOIN US and Donate, makes it easy to donate and join the buildOn movement.
+Also, two highlighted call-to-actions, Donate Now and Take Action, make it easy to donate and join the buildOn movement.

-• The sticky navigation bar remains fixed in place even while smoothly scrolling through the content and comes with three sections- Our work, Get Involved and About Us.
+• The sticky navigation bar remains fixed in place even while smoothly scrolling through the content and comes with five sections- Our work, Get Involved, About Us, Chapters and Gala.

 • Both the design and colour palette maintain consistency throughout the entire website, perfectly complementing and aligning with the colour of their logo.